 The flashing around the skylight requires careful installation to safeguard against leaks.
 Ask your contractor if the manufacturer offers a flashing kit designed specifically for the type of skylight you are installing.
 It may cost you a few more dollars, but it may provide a better seal.

 Alpha Roofing has more than 30 years of experience with all roofing system components.
 Our dedicated crews have the expertise to install or replace your skylight.
 We offer a full range of roofing services, from repairs to new installations, to customers throughout Austin and beyond.
-We also offer siding and gutter installation, moss and debris removal, and metal roofing systems.
+We also offer siding installation, moss and debris removal, and metal roofing systems.
 You can use our online form to request a free quote, or you can reach us by phone at (512) 777-1086.